It is a tumor, generally benign, that occurs in the glandular tissue of various organs.

 In the case of prolactinoma (prolactin-producing tumor), there may be milk secretion outside of pregnancy.

-In the case of growth hormone hypersecretion there will be an accumulation of people (gigantism or acromegaly).
+In the case of growth hormone hypersecretion, people will accumulate (gigantism or acromegaly).

-The tumor produces an excessive production of the hormone that stimulates the adrenal glands producing Cushing’s syndrome, the tumor and that produces an increased amount of thyroid stimulating hormone that causes hyperthyroidism.
+The tumor produces an excessive hormone that stimulates the adrenal glands, producing Cushing’s syndrome, cancer with an increased amount of thyroid-stimulating hormone that causes hyperthyroidism.

-The clinical evidence of tumor growth will be the result of compression of the adjacent structures.
+The clinical evidence of tumor growth will result from compression of the adjacent structures.

-Therefore, when the adenoma grows higher and higher, it affects the optic chiasm, that is, the combination of optic nerves that transmit nerve impulses to the retina.
+Therefore, when the adenoma grows higher and higher, it affects the optic chiasm, the combination of optic nerves that transmit nerve impulses to the retina.

-This can be characteristic symptoms such as loss of vision in the most lateral areas of the visual field.
+These can be characteristic symptoms such as vision loss in the most lateral areas of the visual field.

-But if the growth of the adenoma affects the hypothalamus, symptoms can manifest excessive food intake, control of body temperature problems and diabetes insipidus.
+But if the adenoma growth affects the hypothalamus, symptoms can manifest as excessive food intake, control of body temperature problems, and diabetes insipidus.

-The tumor growth that produces hormones can affect the lack of growth of one or more hormones, giving a partial or total lack of pituitary function, which is called hypopituitarism.
+The tumor growth that produces hormones can affect the lack of development of one or more hormones, giving a partial or total lack of pituitary function, called hypopituitarism.

 Diagnosis of pituitary gland adenomas